War-rack/House-price-prediction-model/README.md

 - **`requirements.txt`** - List of dependencies.
 - **`README.md`** - Documentation and project overview.

-## 🏗️ About the Developer

-PillBot was developed by an AI/ML enthusiast with expertise in computer vision and deep learning.
-The project is a result of research and development aimed at simplifying healthcare accessibility through automation and AI-driven solutions.

 ## 🛠️ Installation & Dependencies

 ### ✅ Prerequisites